FacilMap/Leaflet.DraggableLines/README.md

 Carries an object with the following properties:
 * `layer`: The Polyline to which the plus icons belong
-* `marker`: The temporary marker which is rendered on top of the plus icon, an instance of `L.DraggableLines.PlusTempMarker` (which is a sub-class of `L.DraggableLines.TempMarker`)
+* `marker`: The temporary marker which is rendered on top of the plus icon, an instance of `DraggableLines.PlusTempMarker` (which is a sub-class of `DraggableLines.TempMarker`)
-* `plusMarker`: The marker that contains the plus icon, an instance of `L.DraggableLines.PlusMarker`.
+* `plusMarker`: The marker that contains the plus icon, an instance of `DraggableLines.PlusMarker`.
 * `idx`: The index where a route point would be inserted if the user started dragging from here.
 A number for simple Polylines, a tuple of two numbers for a MultiPolyline.
 Because plus icons are only rendered at the very beginning and end of each line, the index is either 0 or equal to the length of route points.